linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 I'll explain the details as needed, but in a nutshell:

 - The CPU/timer/GPU operates at a fixed rate according to a clock.
 - The bus sits between the CPU and various hardware modules and routes data reads/writes based on the given address.
-For example, writes to address `0xFFFF` is routed to the interrupt controller, and enables/disables interrupts based on the written value.
+For example, writes to address `0xFFFF` is routed to the interrupt controller and enables/disables interrupts based on the written value.
 - Hardware modules connected to the bus implement the interface `Addressable_intf.S` (which I will explain later)
 - The bus implements the interface `Word_addressable_intf.S` (which I will explain later)
 - There are various types of cartridges.
 - The timer, GPU, serial port, and joypad can request interrupts.
-The interrupt controller will notify the requested interrupt to the CPU (further explanation of interrupts will be omitted in this article).
+The interrupt controller will notify the requested interrupt to the CPU (further explanation of interrupts is omitted in this article).

 ## Main loop